pyvista/pyvista-tutorial/tutorial/04_filters/presentation_script_15min.md

 Key visualization tips:
 - Always include context (like outlines) to show what's been removed
 - Use consistent color scales (clim) when comparing filtered results
-- Add annotations to document your filter parameters
+- Add notes to document your filter parameters
-- Consider opacity for better depth perception"
+- Think about opacity for better depth perception"

 ## Comparing Multiple Filters (2.5 minutes)
-"Different filters reveal different aspects of your data.
+"Different filters show different parts of your data.
 Let's apply several and compare:

 ```python
 # Apply various filters